Printing and Writing Paper

 Reliability and Security

-It’s no coincidence that legal documents such as social security cards and birth certificates are still issued in paper form.
-Paper offers a level of reliability and security that is unmatched.
-With paper, security breaches and online hacking are not a concern.
+Paper offers reliability and security that online documents have difficulty providing.
+With paper, security breaches are decreased, and online hacking is not a concern.
 There is a level of control over documents, including where sensitive information is stored.
+Paper is also trusted.
+An online survey

 Paper is practical.
 Paper is essential in everyday life, from households to large corporations.
 Whether it’s a grocery list before running out the door or negotiating business deals, paper serves as a quick and convenient resource.